Mohammedkb/RepData_PeerAssessment1/PA1_template.md

 Notice that we will use the dataset with the filled-in missing values for this part (the new dataset).
 The aim here is to see the differences in activity patterns between weekdays and weekends.

-create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day (Sat and Sun are considered the weekend days).
+#### 1. create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
+Here the assumption is that Saturday and Sunday are considered the weekend days.

 First, we will create a variable in the new dataset named 'Day' presenting the day of the week.
 Then we will create the factor variable of 'weekday' and 'weekend' (DayType).
 (The first 5 rows of the new data set with Day Type is shown below)